Anthony Bourdain's Parts Unknown to Return for Final Season This Fall

 Following the tragic death of Anthony Bourdain, his signature show will carry on his legacy with one final season.

-Nearly two months since the 61-year-old star was found dead in his hotel room in France, where he was filming for an upcoming episode of Parts Unknown, it has been confirmed that Bourdain will posthumously return to the small screen for a 12th and final season of the series after more than five years on the air.
+Nearly two months since the 61-year-old star was found dead in his hotel room in France, where he was filming for an upcoming episode of Parts Unknown, Bourdain will posthumously return to the small screen for a seven-episode season to debut in the fall, a representative for CNN confirmed to E!
+News.

-According to The Los Angeles Times, which recently published an interview with Amy Entelis, the executive vice president of talent and content at CNN, the network has enough material to create the last season and premiere it in the fall.

-Per the report, only one episode—highlighting Kenya—is complete, and therefore, will be the last to feature Bourdain's signature narration.
-Another four episodes will be finished by the directors who filmed them and use audio of Bourdain captured on location to fill in the holes along with follow-up interviews of others.
+According to The Los Angeles Times, which recently published an interview with Amy Entelis, the executive vice president of talent and content at CNN, four other episodes will be finished by the directors who filmed them and use audio of Bourdain captured on location to fill in the holes along with follow-up interviews of others.

 CNN

-In tribute to the late star, the penultimate episode will feature cast and crew discussing the series with behind-the-scenes footage.
+In tribute to the late star, the penultimate episode will feature cast and crew discussing the series with behind-the-scenes footage, according to the report.
 As for the final episode, it will hone in on Bourdain's impact while using fans and those who appeared in the course of the show.

 Bourdain was recently posthumously nominated for two 2018 Emmy Awards, including Outstanding Informational Series or Special as host and executive producer as well as Outstanding Writing for a Nonfiction Program.
 The show garnered six nods overall.

 He had previously won four primetime Emmy Awards for his work on the show.

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.